 He has worked with clients in the U.S., U.K. and Asia across a range of industries, including financial services, real estate, public sector, healthcare, retail, consumer products, construction, media and entertainment, and the arts.

-Alexander is a Certified Public Accountant, Certified in Financial Forensics and is a Certified Fraud Examiner.
-He was appointed to, and currently serves on, the American Institute of CPAs’ (AICPA) Forensic and Valuation Services (FVS) Executive Committee.
+Alexander is a Certified Public Accountant (licensed in the state of New York), Certified in Financial Forensics and is a Certified Fraud Examiner.
+He was appointed to, and currently serves on, the American Institute of CPAs’ Forensic and Valuation Services Executive Committee.

 He is a Co-Founder and Co-Chair of the New York Police and Fire Widows’ and Children’s Benefit Fund Junior Committee and an active member of the Manhattan College Mentor Program.

 Turn to Alexander

 Q: Can you give an example of StoneTurn’s lean and efficient approach?

 One example will not paint a sufficient or representative picture because a lean and efficient approach is inherent in everything we do.
 StoneTurn’s size, structure and nonexistent internal red tape both permit and encourage immediate scaling based on evolving needs of clients and matters.

 Q: StoneTurn is known for being collaborative.
 Describe for us how the firm is able to work so seamlessly with clients and as colleagues.

 StoneTurn was founded on and fully embraces the maxim, “We rise and fall together.”
 Our model is the antithesis of “eat what you kill.”
 This underpins and ensures involvement of the most qualified individuals on every matter, regardless of who received the call.
 It also results in collaboration in the truest sense of the word and that, in turn, delivers better results to clients.

 Q: What do you believe sets StoneTurn apart?